Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Layer Design Details: `max_pool1d_w4()`

 * The design approach described here is common for the remaining max_pool1d layers.
-This is achieved by building a templatized kernel where the samples dimension can be varied as needed from a maximum of 512 down to 16.
+The design achieves this by building a templatized kernel where the samples dimension varies as needed from a maximum of 512 down to 16.
-* The `max_pool1d_w4` I/O storage requirements exceed the available 64KB in the local tile.
+* The `max_pool1d_w4` I/O storage requirements exceed the available 64 KB in the local tile.
 Splitting the I/O data processing impacts the nature of processing, as described earlier in [Key Design Concepts](#key-design-concepts).
-* For this reason, `max_pool1d_w4` is set up as a multi-rate solution with a `repetition_count=2` on the compute kernel.
+* For this reason, set up `max_pool1d_w4` as a multi-rate solution with a `repetition_count=2` on the compute kernel.
 This reduces the storage requirements of the kernel in the local tile.
 * Max pooling decimates the input samples dimension by a factor of 2 by applying a `max()` operation across two consecutive samples.
 Successive samples are strided by 2, so they are non-overlapping.
-This compute workload may be vectorized efficiently using the `aie::max()` function of the AIE API.
+The `aie::max()` function in the AIE API vectorizes this compute workload efficiently.
 * The layer is coded as a loop capturing 2 consecutive samples from 64 nodes and using `aie::max` API to perform a lane-by-lane `max` function to extract the maximum of the 2 samples across the 64 nodes.
 Vectorization and software pipelining of the loop creates 64 output samples with an II=4 (bandwidth-bound).

 ![figure](images/design-details-layer4.png)